Uche14/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that prints the 9 times table, starting with 0.
-Write a function that adds two integers and returns the result Write a function that prints all natural numbers from n to 98
+Write a function that adds two integers and returns the result Write a function that prints all natural numbers from n to 98 Write a function that prints the n times table, starting with 0.
+Write a program that computes and prints the sum of all the multiples of 3 or 5 Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2 write a program that finds and prints the sum of the even-valued terms